 Five amazing bullets will outperform 30 good bullets.

-Something the makes great copywriters is their ability to cater to emotions in their work.
+What makes great copywriters is their skill in catering to emotions in their work.
 People buy on emotion and then justify with logic.
 The primary emotional motivations to buy are fear and desire.
 Think about what your reader fears and desires and infuse those elements into your copy.

 Learn about the common emotions humans have and think about the emotions that relate to the last purchases you have and write those down I think about what emotions you want to have related to your product’s service or brand aimed intentionally design those into the experience learn more about customer experience because this helps to put emotions into more contacts.